mirainc/intel-wpe/README.md

 ## Building

 The build process is very resource intensive, recommend running on a Docker host with 4-8 cores, >10GB memory, and 32GB free space.

+On an 8-core i7 Macbook Pro 2015, the build takes about 4hrs.

 ```bash